tkshill/Quarto/CONTRIBUTING.md

 Most of the docs are currently written using [markdown](https://www.markdownguide.org/basic-syntax/) to make it easy to add, modify, and edit what we need to.

 We try not to take anything for granted, but in case we miss something, please reach out to the maintainers and let us know!

+We really want to make it as easy as possible for newbies to start helping out and docs like this provide a valuable resource for them to use.

+## What type of contributions we're looking for.

+This is an open source project and we love to receive contributions from our community — you!
+There are many ways to contribute, from writing tutorials or blog posts, improving the documentation, submitting bug reports and feature requests, or writing code which can be incorporated into the application codebase itself.

+## The Basics

 ## Step 1.
 Setting up a Github Account